Skip to content

 The development loop

-1. Run bkper app dev
+1. Run npm run dev

-3. Edit server code — auto-rebuilds and reloads
+3. Edit server code — auto-rebuilds and reloads via esbuild watch

 5. Check the activity stream in Bkper to see handler responses